JamesGriffin/Asteroids/README.md

 # Asteroids
-A clone of the Asteroids arcade game in C++
+A clone of the classic Asteroids arcade game in C++

 ![Screenshot](https://i.imgur.com/RRCMsru.gif)